 Before you mail your application, make scans or photocopies of your entire application plus supporting documents, and keep them with your mailing receipt.

-If you filed Form G-1145 (see above), you should receive an initial email or text from the USCIS Lockbox confirming that your application was received, and providing you with a receipt number.
+- If you filed Form G-1145, you will receive an email or text from USCIS with confirmation that your application was received and a receipt number.
 This typically occurs 1-3 weeks after you mail your application.

 Request for Evidence (RFE)

 It is fairly common for USCIS to send a Request for Evidence (RFE) for STEM extension requests.
 Generally, these requests ask for additional information about employment positions held, hours worked, how jobs were related to your field of study, and payment information.
 However, an RFE may ask for additional documentation that is not specified here.

 Although it is common to receive an RFE for STEM extension applications, applications are generally approved after you submit the requested documentation.
 Contact OIA for guidance if you receive an RFE.

 While on STEM OPT, federal immigration laws require you to comply with several STEM OPT reporting requirements, many of which have recently been added with the May 10, 2016 ruling.
 Complying with STEM OPT reporting requirements is essential to maintaining your lawful F-1 immigration status.
 Failure to comply with the federal reporting requirements and timelines will jeopardize your F-1 status.
 OIA will NOT send you e-mail reminders regarding these requirements, so make sure to keep track of your own reporting duties and dates.